Southampton-RSG/2021-11-1-socobio-crs/novice/shell/index.md

 The answers to the exercises can be found [here](answers.html).

-## Other Resources and Further Learniing
+## Other Resources and Further Learning

 *   [Bash command reference](reference.html)
 *   [Writing readable source code - a guide](https://software.ac.uk/resources/guides/writing-readable-source-code)